javpet/Crypto_bot/README.md

 # Crypto_bot
-Crypto_bot 🤖 sending emergency updates if the selected currency is below a certain threshold, or just regular reports every 5 minutes. 💰
+Crypto_bot 🤖 sending emergency updates if the selected currency is below a certain threshold you define, or just regular reports every 5 minutes to your Telegram. 💰

 ## Background